Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
 D.C.
-Moss, Bryant, Bailey, Pope, Wooten, McCravy, McDaniel, Tallon, Gagnon, Ridgeway, Hixon, Gilliam, Jones, Yow and Rutherford
+Moss, Bryant, Bailey, Pope, Wooten, McCravy, McDaniel, Tallon, Gagnon, Ridgeway, Hixon, Gilliam, Jones, Yow, Rutherford, Jefferson and R. Williams

 Document Path: l:\council\bills\gt\5799cm20.docx